Roger Davies (talent manager): Tina Turner (1980 – 2010)

 Davies then booked Turner at The Ritz in New York City for a series of three gigs on 27, 28 and 29 January in 1983.
 One night saw the attendance of David Bowie and Capitol Records, and it was reviewed as "a hip-shaking, knee-swinging rendition of a rock song, she pauses for a deep, sweeping, bow, delivered with a diva's hauteur".

 The single "Private Dancer", penned by Mark Knopfler, was released 29 May 1984, and become an international hit.
 The related album Private Dancer earned Turner three Grammy Awards in 1985, re-establishing her as one of the world's top rock performers.
 At the age of 45, Turner undertook the role of "Aunty Entity" alongside Mel Gibson in Mad Max Beyond Thunderdome, filmed in the Australian summer in 1984–1985.

-In 1993, What's Love Got to Do with It, a biopic about Turner by Kurt Loder, was filmed with Angela Bassett in the lead role, and Australian singer-actor James Reyne (former lead singer of Australian Crawl) portrayed Davies; however, it was Kramer who should have been depicted at that point of her career.
-Davies was satirically portrayed by Alec Baldwin in a sketch on Saturday Night Live when Turner guested on the program on 22 February 1997.
+In 1993, What's Love Got to Do with It, a biopic about Turner by Kurt Loder, was filmed with Angela Bassett in the lead role, and Australian singer-actor James Reyne (former lead singer of Australian Crawl) portrayed Davies.
+Davies was also satirically portrayed by Alec Baldwin in a sketch on Saturday Night Live when Turner guested on the program on 22 February 1997.

 After a successful solo career, on 1 October 2008, Turner returned to the world stage at the age of 69 to celebrate her 50th anniversary in music with 90 live dates.
 The tour was captured by director David Mallet at the GelreDome in Arnhem, Netherlands, on 21 March 2009, and released by EMI later that year as Tina Live.
 Turner retired from performing live following the tour's conclusion on 5 May 2009, at the Sheffield Arena, England.
-She died on 24 May 2023.
+Tina Turner died in Switzerland on 24 May 2023.